igorski/efflux-tracker/README.md

 All sources can be found in the _./src_-folder.

- * _./src/assets_ contains all CSS style declarations in .less format
+ * _./src/assets_ contains all CSS style declarations in .less format as well fonts
  * _./src/js_ contains all JavaScript sourcecode with _main.js_ being the application entry point
  * _./src/templates_ contains all HMTL snippets used by the application in Handlebars format
  * _./src/public_html_ contains the main HTML page that will link to the source output